How AWS App Studio works - AWS App Studio

 Building your application's UI

 In App Studio, you build your application’s UI with pages and components.
-Pages are individual screens of your application, and are used as containers for components.
-Components are the building blocks of your application’s UI and there are many types of components, such as tables, forms, image viewers, and buttons.
+Pages are individual screens of your application and are containers for components.
+Components are the building blocks of your application’s UI.
+There are many types of components, such as tables, forms, image viewers, and buttons.

 The following image shows the Pages tab of the application studio, where you add or configure pages and components in your application.
 The following key areas are highlighted and numbered:

-The left-side Pages panel, where you manage pages, the application header and navigation settings, and can view all of the pages and components of your application.
+1. The left-side Pages panel.
+This is where you manage pages, the application header, and the navigation settings.
+You can view all of the pages and components of your application.

-The right-side Components or Properties panel.
-With nothing selected, the components tab is shown, which displays the list of components that can be added to your page.
-If you select a page or component, the properties panel is shown, where the page or component can be configured.
+3. The right-side Components or Properties panel.
+With nothing selected, the Components panel is shown, which displays the list of components that can be added to your page.
+If you select a page or component, the Properties panel is shown, where you configure the page or component.

-The bottom Errors and Warnings panels.
-This panel displays any errors or warnings in your application, most commonly from configuration issues.
+4. The bottom Errors and Warnings panels.
+These panels display any errors or warnings in your application, which are most commonly from configuration issues.
 You can choose the panel to expand it and see the messages.

-As an example, applications where users have to input information may have the following pages and components:
+As an example, applications where users have to input information might have the following pages and components:

-An input page that includes a form component that users fill out and submit information
+• An input page that includes a form component that users use to fill out and submit information.

-Components can include static information or data, such as a form with defined fields, or can include dynamic information by using automations, such as an image viewer that retrieves an image from an Amazon S3 bucket and displays it to the user.
+Components can include static information or data, such as a form with defined fields.
+They can also include dynamic information by using automations, such as an image viewer that retrieves an image from an Amazon S3 bucket and displays it to the user.

-An important concept to know related to pages are page parameters.
-Page parameters are used to send information from one page to another.
-Some common examples of use cases for page parameters are searching and filtering, where the search term from one page is sent to the table or list of items to filter on in another page, or viewing item details, where the item identifier is sent to a detailed viewer page.
+It's important to understand the concept of page parameters.
+You use page parameters to send information from one page to another.
+A common example of a use case for page parameters is searching and filtering, where the search term from one page is sent to the table or list of items to filter on in another page.
+Another use case example is viewing item details, where the item identifier is sent to a detailed viewer page.

 Implementing the logic or behavior of your application

-The logic or behavior of your application can be thought of as the functionality of the application.
-You can define what happens when a user chooses a button, submits information, navigates to a new page, or other interactions.
+You can think of the logic or behavior of your application as the functionality of the application.
+You can define what happens when a user chooses a button, submits information, navigates to a new page, or interacts in other ways.
 In App Studio, you define the logic of your application with automations and actions.
-Automations are containers for actions, and actions are the building blocks of the functionality of an automation.
+Automations are containers for actions, which are the building blocks of the functionality of automations.

 The following image shows the Automations tab of the application studio, where you add or configure automations and their actions in your application.
 The following key areas are highlighted and numbered:

-The left-side Automations panel, where you manage automations, and can view all of the automations and actions of your application.
+• The left-side Automations panel.
+This is where you manage automations.
+You can view all of the automations and actions of your application.

-The canvas, which displays the current automation.
-It displays the configured parameters, which are explained later, and actions.
+• The canvas, which displays the current automation.
+It displays the configured automation parameters (which are explained later in this section) and actions.
 You can choose the components in the canvas to configure their properties.

-The right-side Actions and Properties panels.
-With nothing selected, the Actions panel is shown, which displays the list of actions that can be added to your automation.
-If you select an automation, you can view and configure its properties such as the input and output of the automation.
+• The right-side Actions and Properties panels.
+With nothing selected, the Actions panel is shown.
+It displays the list of actions that can be added to your automation.
+If you select an automation, you can view and configure its properties, such as the input and output of the automation.
 If you select an action, you can view and configure the action’s properties.

-A trigger, which defines when the automation is run, such as when the user pressing a button in the UI.
+• A trigger, which defines when the automation is run.
+An example is when the user presses a button in the UI.

-An automation input, which is used to send information to the automation.
-Automation inputs are defined with automation parameters.
-For example, if you want to use Amazon Bedrock to return a summary of text to the user, the text to be summarized is configured as an automation parameter.
+• An automation input, which sends information to the automation.
+You define automation inputs with automation parameters.
+For example, if you want to use Amazon Bedrock to return a summary of text to the user, you configure the text to be summarized as an automation parameter.

-Actions, which are the building blocks of an automation’s functionality.
-Each action can be thought of as a step in the automation.
-Actions can call APIs, invoke custom JavaScript, create data records, along with other functions.
+• Actions, which are the building blocks of an automation’s functionality.
+You can think of each action as a step in the automation.
+Actions can call APIs, invoke custom JavaScript, create data records, and perform other functions.
 You can also group actions into loops or conditions to further customize the functionality.
 You can also invoke other automations with an action.

-An automation output, which can be used in components or even other automations.
-For example, the automation output could be text that is shown in a text component, an image to be shown in an image viewer component, or as the input to another automation.
+• An automation output, which you can use in components or even other automations.
+For example, the automation output could be text that is shown in a text component, an image to be shown in an image viewer component, or the input to another automation.

 The development lifecycle of your application